Whom to See & When

 You have a documented learning disability and need accommodations.

-You need advice on your academic plan, a possible course of study, or you have a question about an academic requirement.
+You need advice on your academic progress, a possible course of study, or you have a question about an academic requirement.

 Contact your academic adviser.

 You want to ask about an exception to the normal course of study, college policy, or need further advice about your course of study.